lenafee/Arduino-Guitar-Amp/README.md

-# CTAG Signature Guitar Amp
+# Little Arduino Uno based Guitar AMP

 ![ArduinoGuitarAmp (7)](https://user-images.githubusercontent.com/64489709/82821872-25408800-9ea5-11ea-9ca0-7bfcabd32c90.jpeg)

 ## Introduction
-This is a small all in one digial amp projekt.
-This base is an Arduino Uno.
-The amp is programmeble and you are able to design a hole variety of effects.
-The hole system can run on batteries and can be includet in nearly every speaker.
-In my case I addet the amp into an old broken guitar amp but I also tested it with an hifi speaker.
-The amp features a lcd display and different buttons to choose the effects.
+This is a small all in one digital AMP project.
+The base is an Arduino Uno.
+The Arduino Uno might not be very powerful but it is remarkable what it is capable of.
+The AMP is programmable and you are able to design a whole variety of effects.
+The system is portable because it can be used with a battery.
+I added the AMP into an old broken guitar AMP but I also tested it with a HIFI speaker.
+The AMP features a LCD display and buttons to choose the effects.
 The project was inspired by the guitar pedal from Electrosmash https://www.electrosmash.com/pedalshield-uno.

+## Features
+* All in one guitar amplifier
+* Variety of effects
+* Display to show level and effect
+* Buttons to choose settings
+* Portable

-## Examples
+## ExAMPles
-Here are two example videos of the amp.
-The video shows the sound and basic effects of the amp.
+Here are two example videos of the AMP.
+The video shows the sound and basic effects of the AMP.
 * https://www.youtube.com/watch?v=WST0WDY9Kv4
 * https://www.youtube.com/watch?v=0busb7s8Uys